jflamy/owlcms4/docs/ZoomOBS.md

+# Running a Virtual Competition

+The following is the suggested process

+1. Zoom is by far the better known software, so this process is based on Zoom.
+You will need a license for Zoom, since meets last longer than the 40 minutes free version.
+2. Setup different meetings in advance in Zoom for each of the weigh-ins and for each of the competition groups.
+This prevents people from staying on and you can control attendance better.
+3. A phone or laptop with Zoom is setup to show the platform.
+The video should be in horizontal mode.
+4. Weight changes are communicated by chat.
+Ideally, a different device is use so that the zoom video is not blocked when typing messages.
+Always send changes and communications to everyone.
+The marshall may have communication issues, and need to be replaced by another official, so private messages are to be avoided.
+5. Coaches are given the link to the publicresults application.
+The scoreboard will update live with the timers and decisions.
+They can follow on a tablet, phone or other laptop.
+6. Each session that broadcasts video should be renamed to the start number and last name of the athlete or athletes (if several present), so the official in charge of video can switch the camera ("spotlight") to the correct athlete when they are called.
+7. Other sessions that are not cameras showing a platform shoud have the video turned off
+8. The video operator can right click on a camera image and hide the non-video participants, leaving only the platforms.
+9. If possible all platforms should have video on at all times.
+The video operator can mute and unmute sound.

 # Broadcasting a Virtual Competition

 This page explains how to broacast a Virtual Meet using Zoom and OBS (Open Broadcast Software).